NayanDZ/Web/README.md

 - The software is out of date or vulnerable (see A06:2021-Vulnerable and Outdated Components).

 - <b><a href="https://github.com/NayanDZ/xxe">A4:2017 XML External Entities (XXE):</a></b>
 Many older or poorly configured XML processors evaluate external entity references within XML documents.
-External entities can be used to disclose internal files using the file URI handler, internal file shares, internal port scanning, remote code execution, and denial of service attacks
+External entities can be used to disclose internal files using the file URI handler, internal file shares, internal port scanning, remote code execution, and denial of service attacks.

-- <b>A6:2017 Security Misconfiguration:</b>
-Good security requires having a secure configuration defined and deployed for the application, frameworks, application server, web server, database server, platform, etc. Secure settings should be defined, implemented, and maintained, as defaults are often insecure.
- </td></tr>

 <tr><td colspan="2"><b><a href="https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components">A06:2021-Vulnerable and Outdated Components:</a></b>